bguell/Crayfish-are-naive-to-invasive-swamp-eels/README.md

 **FOLDERS & FILES**

-The 'Scripts for Guell and Dorn.Rmd' file contains the data processing and statistical analyses using the data found in the 'Crayfish Behavioral Assay.xlsx' file.
+The 'Scripts for Invasive swamp eels do not elicit antipredator behavior in a native crayfish with collapsing populations.Rmd' file contains the data processing and statistical analyses using the data found in the 'Datasets for Invasive swamp eels do not elicit antipredator behavior in a native crayfish with collapsing populations.xlsx' file.
 Analyses are shown in chronological order as reported in the manuscript.
 We show details on importing, manipulating, summarizing, analyzing (testing hypotheses), and visualizing the data.
 See the manuscript for details on background, research questions, hypothesis, methods, etc...

 **CONTACT INFORMATION**